For OEMs and

 Level 1 Fleets

 The following is an ever-growing list of FAQs and Tips in response to our tech support calls.
 Wiring diagrams and manuals can be found in most cases by going to the particular system you own in our SYSTEMS section.
 Possible issues below are in bold text and are followed by suggested answers.
 Our systems have been developed for simple installation not by a sales team or purchasing agent, but by people who have worked in the installation fields in both the aftermarket and OEM verticals.
 Our systems are backed with over 30 years of experience in the industry.

-Verity goes to extreme efforts to ensure our customers receive the highest quality in products.
+Verity goes to extreme efforts to ensure our customers receive the highest quality of products.
 Every system and component is tested in the factory.
 When the product reaches our shipping department, another 10% of inbound systems are rechecked to ensure the highest quality.
-Verity Rear Vision Systems has lower than a .024% issue rate.
+Verity Rear Vision Systems has a lower than a .024% issue rate.